 While PARS and CalPERS are defined-benefit plans, there are very distinct differences between the PARS plan and the CalPERS plans.
 As a closed plan, PARS will not see the steep increases in contributions that are projected for CalPERS.
 Additionally, the City controls how PARS funds are invested.
 The PARS plan is well funded due to several City Council actions.
 When the City Council adopted the 45% General Fund Reserve policy in 2015, there were surplus reserve funds available and the City Council chose to use $2.8 million toward paying down the PARS unfunded liability.
-An additional $500,000 from the Fiscal Year 2016-17 year-end surplus was used to further pay down the PARS unfunded liability.
+An additional $500,000 from the Fiscal Year 2016 to 2017 year-end surplus was used to further pay down the PARS unfunded liability.

 The impact of the Great Recession on CalPERS funds was significant.
 CalPERS lost more than 27% or $67 billion in value.
 As a result, employer rates for all CalPERS agencies began increasing significantly.
 Employer rates had to make up for the losses since there was still an obligation to pay retiree benefits as well as the costs of the unfunded liability of future benefits to be paid to CalPERS participants.
 Cities began the process of negotiating lower CalPERS retirement formulas and employee contributions with employee bargaining groups to work toward ensuring future sustainability of retirement benefits.
 Poway employees and the City Council recognized the importance of financial sustainability and agreed to a second tier of benefits that included a lower retirement formula for employees hired after January 9, 2012.
 Less than one year later, the State of California passed the Public Employees' Pension Reform Act, known as PEPRA, which mandated lower retirement formulas for all CalPERS member agencies for employees entering CalPERS on or after January 1, 2013.
 This established a third tier of retirement benefits with an even lower CalPERS retirement formula for City of Poway employees.
 An additional provision of PEPRA caps pensionable salary for employees that fall within this third tier.